nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 ## Administratively Configurable Settings

++++ 1.2.0

-As of Nautobot 1.2.0, it is now possible to configure a number of settings via the Nautobot Admin UI.
+A number of settings can alternatively be configured via the Nautobot Admin UI.
 To do so, these settings must **not** be defined in your `nautobot_config.py`, as any settings defined there will take precedence over any values defined in the Admin UI.
 Settings that are currently configurable via the Admin UI include:

 * [BANNER_BOTTOM](#banner_bottom)
 * [BANNER_LOGIN](#banner_login)